naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **allow-remember-me** - Specify whether to exclude the option to "Remember Me" for future purchases (e.g. allow-remember-me="false").
 The default is true.
 * **bitcoin** - Specify whether Checkout form should accept Bitcoin (e.g. bitcoin="true").
 The default is false.

-For detailed setup instructions please visit the [Stripe Checkout](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.
+For detailed setup instructions please visit the [Stripe](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

 == Installation ==